Last updated: Sept 19th, 2023

 - We never sell or share our customers' data with any third parties.
 The data you enter in your CRM is owned entirely by you.

 - We only collect data about you that we actually need.
 You'll notice that on our signup form we don't ask for your phone number, company name, or any other information that we don't directly use to serve you.

 - We have mapped out all of the ways data can enter and leave our system.
 We do use some third party service providers for things like our internal email hosting and phone system, and we have confirmed that all of our vendors are GDPR compliant.

 - We practice “privacy by design”.
 What this means is that everything we build considers privacy as a core feature and not as an afterthought.
 In addition to every employee being trained in GDPR and privacy best practices, Tyler King, the co-founder and CEO, is our designated Data Protection Officer (DPO) responsible for ensuring that privacy and security are built in to everything we do as well as full GDPR compliance.

-- We are certified under the EU-US privacy shield, which is a set of principles ensuring that US companies behave in a manner consistent with EU privacy standards.
+- We are certified under the EU–US Data Privacy Framework, which is a set of principles ensuring that US companies behave in a manner consistent with EU privacy standards.

 - We comply with the Data Protection Addendum (DPA) and include the standard contractual clauses in our terms of service, which allows EU customers to store their data on US servers.

 - GDPR requires that we have a contract with our customers which specifies things like how we process data, that we will assist you in your GDPR obligations to your customers, etc. In our case, this contract is our standard Terms of Service which applies to all of our customers.
 You can read the details here.

 Data breach notification plan